DoshikKing/WeatherBot/README.md

 4. Pyowm package for python.
 Type: pip install pyowm
 5. Telebot package for python.
 Type: pip install telebot

 After that you can strat Weather bot.
+# Launching:
-# For launching type python bot.py.
+For launching type python bot.py.
 *You need to be loacted in root folder with bot.py folder*